One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 - Net Carbs : Some lower quality products stuff a lot of sugar in to make it taste better.
 This column has the total carbs minus the dietary fiber

 - Price : The prices will change over time in order to give you the best deal.
 However, I can give you an idea of the prices using symbols ( $ = less than $20, $$ = $20-40, $$$ = $40-80, $$$$ = $80+).
 If you click the name of the product you can find an exact price.

 There are 3 main micro-nutrients in food that we eat.
 Protein is one them and arguably the most important one for good health.

 Protein is used by many structures of the body, including muscle, to maintain and grow.
-Obviously the products in the table focus mainly on protein and less on carbohydrates and fats, which are needed for energy.
+Obviously the products in the table focus less on carbohydrates and fats, which are needed more for energy purposes.

 So we get protein from food, but how do we actually use it to maintain the structure of our bodies?

-Eating that much protein isn’t exactly easy.
-If you compare the cost of something like chicken or beef to a scoop of protein powder, the powder will be cheaper every time.
+Eating that much isn’t exactly easy.
+If you compare the cost of something like chicken or beef to a scoop of powder, the powder will be cheaper every time.

-Another benefit of powders that isn’t always considered is that it is absorbed really quick, which means it is available to your muscles faster than if you get protein from food sources.
+Another benefit of powders that isn’t always considered is that they are absorbed really quick due to being soluble in water, which means it is available to your muscles faster than if you get protein from food sources.

 The Best Type of Protein Powder